iggy-social/iggy-social-frontend/README.md

 Make sure you add all the necessary env vars (tenor, web3 storage etc.) to the organization variables for actions on GitHub.

+Also make sure you have Workflow permissions on the organization level on GitHub set to read & write.

 Then, when you create a project on 4everland, make sure you select the `build` branch.

 And in the build section delete the command and set build folder to empty (or `./`).
 The preset can be set to `Other`.
 No install command is needed either.